3 Systems. 1 Frictionless Experience

 - Improved membership approval process.
 On the back-end of that process, Boldr implemented a new member approval process, moving away from a series of internal emails that burdened TEI staff and chapter leaders.
 Now maintained between Drupal and netFORUM - with a simple approval interface living in Drupal.
 This change lets staff process applications much easier and they can easily see where a person stands in the approval process at any time.
 In addition, the application automatically checks that potential members have met the membership requirements before allowing submission, checking years of employment and experience.
 This saves TEI staff time from having to deal with member applications that are incomplete or insufficient.

 - Supports Chapter leadership needs for resources and networking.
 Part of our solution included an easy way to create and manage microsites for each chapter.
 The new platform provides greater operational support for individual chapters.
 This includes managing emails and registering members for events, communicating how CE credits are maintained and storing documentation.

 - Members not in leadership positions have improved access to current information about regulatory developments around the world, have the ability to participate in advocacy projects that directly affect their business, and find opportunities to enhance their network or find a job at TEI.org.

 STEP 4: Employ strong engagement strategies for existing members, enabling members to continuously see the benefits of their membership

 - Empower members to establish relevancy through a personalized dashboard.
-Balance Interactive understood that the best way to connect members to the organization was by giving them tools to ensure that information that is most relevant to them is prominent.
-With this in mind, Balance Interactive developed a member dashboard that enables users to select their topic preferences.
+Boldr understood that the best way to connect members to the organization was by giving them tools to ensure that information that is most relevant to them is prominent.
+With this in mind, Boldr developed a member dashboard that enables users to select their topic preferences.
 These preferences are reflected in various areas of the site, which strengthens member engagement with the site and the brand.